MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

 in the molecular sciences.
 The MDAnalysis library was published under an open source license from the start so that anyone could freely use it, contribute to it, and build on it.
-We chose the GNU Public License (GPL) for this purpose.
-Thanks to the "copy-left" portion of the GPL, which requires anyone using MDAnalysis in their own code to also adopt the GPL for their code, contributors could feel that any time and work that they donated and invested into MDAnalysis would not end up contributing to software under non open-source licensing.
+We chose the GNU Public License version 2+ for this purpose.
+Thanks to the "copy-left" portion of the GPL v2+, which requires anyone using MDAnalysis in their own code to also adopt a compatible version of the GPL for their code, contributors could feel that any time and work that they donated and invested into MDAnalysis would not end up contributing to software under non open-source licensing.

-However, the GPL has also created barriers to adoption of MDAnalysis.
+However, the GPL v2+ has also created barriers to adoption of MDAnalysis.
-It has, under our (and many other's) interpretation of the GPL license, prevented developers from making their own code available under non-GPL licenses.
+It has, under our (and many other's) interpretation of the GPL v2+ license, prevented developers from making their own code available under non-GPL licenses.
 Ultimately, it is the MDAnalysis core team's view that we do not want to dictate how our developers and users should license their code, but we also wish to ensure that work on the MDAnalysis library remains open and free.

 Doing so would ultimately benefit the MDAnalysis community, increasing the number of codes which can use MDAnalysis, and enabling users in